UncleGrumpy/spi-ch341-usb/README.md

          line   1:   "dio_busy"       unused   input  active-high
          line   2:  "dio_reset"       unused  output  active-high

 The gpiochip# might be different.
-This is why the symlink to gpio_pinedio is used, it is a stable name on any system.
-The number and order of gpiochip devices can vary from one device to the next or even on the same device depending on the order that devices are initalized.
+The driver exposes the Pinedio with the gpio name "pinedio", developers should use this name to interact with the gpio pins because the gpiochip# of the device is likely to be different from one system to the next, or depending on the order devices are initalized.

 ## Installation of the driver